 - God created the world in six days, speaking it into existence by His Word.

 - Humans did not descend from any other creature, but from Adam and Eve, the first man and woman, originally made perfect by God.

 - Adam and Eve sinned when the devil tempted them, ruining God’s perfect creation, and plunging mankind into sinfulness and death.

-- Jesus Christ, true God and true Man, is the only Savior from sin and death.
+- Jesus Christ, true God, and true Man are the only Savior from sin and death.

 - Baptism is not something that we do (a sacrifice we make to God), but it is a sacrament (God’s gift to us): by the power of His Word in the water, God saves even newborn babies by cleansing them of sin and giving them saving faith.